 Co-developed by Timon Fiddike

-Timon gives Scrum trainings.
-He mentors advanced scrum masters and advanced product owners.
+Timon gives trainings for scrum master certification and product owner certification.
+He also mentors advanced scrum masters and advanced product owners.
 Human, dad, nerd, contact improv & tango dancer.
 He has used Retromat since 2013 and started to build new features in 2016.
-You can email him or follow him on Twitter.
-Photo © Ina Abraham.
+Connect with him on LinkedIn, BlueSky, Mastodon, FB, Insta, Threads.